 - anxious distress

 - peripartum onset, during pregnancy or right after giving birth

 Persistent depressive disorder

-Persistent depressive disorder (PDD) used to be called dysthymia.
-It’s a mild, but chronic, form of depression.
-Symptoms often last for at least two years.
-PDD can affect your life more than clinical depression because it lasts for a longer period.
+In order for the diagnosis to be made, symptoms must last for at least two years.
+PDD can affect your life more than major depression because it lasts for a longer period.

 - lose interest in normal daily activities

 - feel hopeless

 Depression can be treated successfully, but it’s important to stick to your treatment plan.
 Read more about why depression treatment is important.